AP sources: Players want more games, no more salary cuts - WHIZ News

 “Working together to manage the public health issue has brought great solidarity among the players,” Boras said earlier in the day.
 “They are a strong united front and resolute in their support of the MLBPA.”

-A season with more games would lead to players earning a higher percentage of their original salaries.
+A season with more than 82 games would lead to players earning a higher percentage of their original salaries.
 MLB says that without fans each additional game would result in a $640,000 loss.

 Brewers chairman Mark Attanasio told the Greater Milwaukee Committee on Tuesday “the be-careful-what-you-wish-for part is hours every day.”